aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ## Stage Data

 Next we stage the data that will be later accessed as a persistent volume from all the Kubernetes Pods used in distributed training.
 Customize ```eks-cluster/stage-data.ymal``` and execute ```kubectl apply -f stage-data.yaml -n kubeflow``` to stage data on selected persistent volume claim for EFS or FSX.
-Use the Docker image you just uploaded to ECR>
+Use the Docker image you just uploaded to ECR.

 ## Install Helm and Kubeflow